tomalaforge/angular-challenges/docs/src/content/docs/challenges/signal/54-pipe-observable-to-signal.md

 ## Statement

-So the goal of this challenge is to refactor the following application to be a fully signal based application.
+So, the goal of this challenge is to refactor the following application to be a fully signal-based application.
+When you are done, neither the pipe nor the service should import RxJS.

-Be careful along the way, everything might not work as you wish.
+Be careful along the way; everything might not work as you wish.